 AGI: the autonomous strategist

-- Spot subtle interdependencies across politics, climate, and consumer behavior.
+- Spot interdependencies across politics, climate, and demand.

-An AGI-powered supply chain wouldn’t just respond to disruption.
-It would avoid becoming a self-healing organism
+An agentic supply chain would not just respond to disruption.
+It would become more self-healing over time.

 Imagine this:

 A political crisis erupts in one region.
-An AGI instantly sees its ripple effects on raw materials, reroutes shipments globally, finds alternative suppliers, and rebalances inventory, all before you take that first sip of that your Americano in the morning
+An agentic layer sees ripple effects on materials, reroutes flows, proposes alternates, and escalates the high impact calls, all before your first sip of that Americano.

 Why Kannan still matters!